rubocode/frontier.nvim/doc/design/tangent.md

 > Then you will know how poor you are.
 > **Rudyard Kipling**

-I am taking a patient and careful look at _D_, _golang_, _rust_ and _zig_ at the moment.
+I am taking a patient and careful look at _D_ (for old times sake), _golang_, _rust_ and _zig_ at the moment.
+There is no clear winner.

 I was also looking for a decent colorscheme for _neovim_ and found the renowned ones fell short of expectations.
 In the same vein, when I visit the websites for these languages, I often get an uneasy feeling when the aesthetic design of the documentation leaves much to be desired.

 Perhaps the team that is developing the language lack a well-rounded appreciation of the different aspects of life.
+Perhaps they don't appreciate the generality and universality that they need to enable.
-I wonder about the nature of the language developed by people with less of an appreciation of quality in their work.
+I wonder whether the language developed by people with less of an appreciation of quality in their work.
 Perhaps their priorities are not balanced.
 They may be sprinting instead of laying the foundation for a marathon.

+I fully appreciate that putting lipstick on a pig leads to misconceptions and bad decisions.
+But elegance always creeps out and grabs you.
 In real life, you can often recognize a _m\*ron_ from a mile away.
 When you do, the best thing is to avoid that fellow.